 After your appointment, you’ll receive the next steps to help guide you through the state process.
 Once approved, you can download your card from the website.
 Approval takes 30-60 days.
 The card is valid for 1 year.

-How old do I have to be to apply for a Medical Marijuana Card in West Virginia?
+How old do I have to be to apply for a medical cannabis card in West Virginia?

-Caregivers must be 21 years old.
-Caregivers must not have been convicted a drug felonies within the past 5 years.
+Caregivers must be on the telemedicine consultation with the patient.
+They must apply online for a separate identification card and undergo a criminal background check.
+Caregivers must not have been convicted of a drug felony within the past five years.